 - Shrug your shoulders and ignore it.
 It was probably only four cents, or some other small amount, more than you should have been charged.
 Move on.

 - Go ballistic in the store, yelling at the manager and demanding a refund of your four cents.
-While overcharging is always totally inappropriate -- how many customers are they overcharging four cents on a daily basis? -- I don't recommend this option.
+While overcharging is always totally inappropriate—how many customers are they overcharging four cents on a daily basis?—it's probably not the best option.

 - Contact the corporate headquarters of the restaurant and request clarification.

 - Submit an inquiry to the Arizona Department of Revenue (AZDOR).